Dolores Umbridge

-During her time at Hogwarts, Umbridge grows in power and is appointed High Inquisitor by the Minister of Magic in an attempt to control the school.
+During her time at Hogwarts, Umbridge grows in power and is appointed High Inquisitor by the Minister for Magic in an attempt to control the school.
 Despite being assigned as the Defence Against the Dark Arts teacher, Umbridge refuses to teach anything practical in the subject, which leads to the formation of Dumbledore's Army as a way for the students to learn how to defend themselves.
-Umbridge could be described as a fat, toad-like woman with a wide slack mouth and a large bow that is often in her hair.
+Umbridge is physically described in the narrative as a fat, toad-like woman with a wide slack mouth and a large bow that is often in her hair.

 Critics have recognised Umbridge as one of the most hated, as well as the most compelling, villains in the series.
 Umbridge was portrayed by Imelda Staunton in Harry Potter and the Order of the Phoenix and Harry Potter and the Deathly Hallows – Part 1.

 Fictional character biography

 Dolores Jane Umbridge was born to a Wizard father and a Muggle mother, and eventually had a younger brother who was a Squib.
 Under the influence of her father, Dolores grew up despising her mother and brother for their lack of magical abilities.
 She was sorted into Slytherin House at Hogwarts School of Witchcraft and Wizardry and hated her time at the school due to never being given any positions of power.

 After her time at Hogwarts, Umbridge rose to prominent and influential positions in the Ministry of Magic in the Improper Use of Magic Office.
-After a while, Umbridge became the Senior Undersecretary to the Minister of Magic Cornelius Fudge.
+After a while, Umbridge became the Senior Undersecretary to the Minister for Magic Cornelius Fudge.
 Umbridge used this position of power to satisfy her hatred of part-humans, for example through new Anti-Werewolf Legislation which made it nearly impossible for Remus Lupin to find a new job after resigning his post as Defence Against the Dark Arts Professor at Hogwarts in 1994.

-After rumours of Lord Voldemort's return and the increased paranoia of Cornelius Fudge, Umbridge set two dementors on Harry Potter and his cousin Dudley Dursley in Little Whinging in an attempt to get him expelled from Hogwarts for use of magic outside of school.
+After rumours of Voldemort's return and the increased paranoia of Cornelius Fudge, Umbridge set two dementors on Harry Potter and his cousin Dudley Dursley in Little Whinging in an attempt to get him expelled from Hogwarts for use of magic outside of school.
 During Harry's trial, Umbridge tried to intimidate him to undermine his defence: that he had used the Patronus Charm only because the dementors were about to permanently incapacitate him and Dudley.
 In the end, Umbridge, Fudge and a few other members of the court voted for conviction, but Harry was cleared of the charges.